 Being a mom is hard work, but I must admit that my kiddo made it pretty easy on me.
-I’ll share our “origin” story some day soon, it’s not horrible but I may have gone into the role super skeptical that I could pull the whole mom thing off.
+I’ll share our “origin” story someday, it’s not horrible but I may have gone into the role super skeptical that I could pull the whole mom thing off.

-I’m sure that rule still applies, but is harder to track now 😂.
-So I’m going to share some of the little things that made life with her simply wonderful….
+I’m going to share some of the little things that made being a mum and life growing up with her simply awesome, silly and wonderful….

-Adding The before a name, like The Facebook or The Walmart always got an eye roll and now I just can’t help myself – the habit has stuck 😂.
+To be annoying I added The before names like The Facebook or The Walmart.
+This always got an eye roll and now I just can’t help myself – the habit has stuck 😂.

 Her favorite thing to do on the Wii was to create Mii characters, I swear she spent so many hours doing it that I have the background music stuck in my head for life 😭.
 I got her back when she was older by adding Everything Is Awesome from The Lego Movie to my in the car playlist 🤣.